Contract Bonds - Performance, Payment & Bid Bonds

 What are contract bonds and why are they required?

 Contract bonds guarantee contractors will fulfill contractual obligations including project completion, payment to subcontractors, and meeting contract requirements.
-Required by the Miller Act for federal projects over $100,000 and by state Little Miller Acts for public projects, these bonds protect project owners and ensure financial recourse if contractors default.
+Required by the Miller Act (implemented through FAR 28.102-1) for federal construction contracts over $150,000 and by state Little Miller Acts for public projects, these bonds protect project owners and ensure financial recourse if contractors default.

 How do Miller Act bonds work for federal projects?

-The Miller Act requires performance bonds and payment bonds for federal construction projects over $100,000.
+The Miller Act (40 U.S.C.
+3131-3134), implemented through FAR 28.102-1, requires performance bonds and payment bonds for federal construction contracts over $150,000.
 Performance bonds guarantee project completion per contract terms, while payment bonds ensure subcontractors and suppliers get paid.
 Both bonds equal 100% of contract value and must be from Treasury-certified surety companies.

 What is the difference between performance and payment bonds?